Updated: February 2, 2026

 Choose the right coverage types for your business

-E-commerce businesses need cyber liability to protect against data breaches and payment fraud, product liability for customer injuries from defective merchandise, and general liability for basic business operations.
-Add business property insurance if you maintain inventory in a warehouse or home office, and consider errors and omissions coverage if you dropship products.
-Cyber insurance is particularly critical since even small breaches can cost $50,000+ in notification, credit monitoring, and legal expenses.
+Ecommerce businesses need cyber liability insurance for data breaches and payment fraud, product liability for customer injuries from defective merchandise and general liability for basic operations.
+Add business property insurance if you store inventory in a warehouse or home office.
+Consider errors and omissions coverage if you dropship products.
+Cyber insurance covers costly data breaches; even small incidents cost $50,000 or more in notification, credit monitoring and legal expenses.

 2. 2